digitsu/splitting-bitcoin/README.md

 ##Considerations - Wallet Users
 Users have the option of totally ignoring the split or trying to capitalize on the split by selling the coins that they do not support to extract value.
 Keeping your coins separate would require using a wallet that would support each chain.
 Whether or not a wallet supports the minority fork will depend on the wallet.

+Most importantly for wallet developers if they choose to support both chains is ensuring a good source of market data for displaying the price of the minority coin.
+It is through this relative price difference that users will have a hint of when they may be paying with the wrong coin.

+Additionally, if a server based wallet is connected to the minority 'Blue' chain whether through accident or negligence, the customer may be made to think that they receiving coins, only to not see them show up in their wallet balance.
+In this situation the best course of action is have the developer of the wallet upgrade the software to support the majority chain, at which point the users funds will be made available again.
+If the wallet developer is unwilling to change the software, extracting the coins on the other chain from the wallet may prove difficult.
+For this reason it is advised to only use wallets that support the longest proof-of-work, or majority hashpower chain.

 ####Web Wallets
 You are at the mercy of which chain the web service will support.
 It will be doubtful that they will support both, most likely just the longest chain.
 They may be able to provide the ability to choose which chain you want to connect to should they decide to support both as a service.